PrestaShop/open-source/readme.md

 Hello,

-This repository aims to improve the overall maturity of the PrestaShop open source project.
+This repository contains source code and content for www.prestashop-project.org

 # The Dashboard